joedolson/my-calendar/src/readme.txt

 * Auto-toggle admin time format if display time format set to European format.
 * Show API endpoint when API enabled.
+* Add alternate alias for API endpoint.
+* Change event timestamps to use a real UTC timestamp for reference.

 = 3.1.18 =